Aunt Sea

 Choose your next best action.

-Once you’re regulated and aware, you can respond intentionally - with self-leadership, empathy, and connection rather than reactivity.
+Once you're regulated and aware, you can respond intentionally - with self-leadership, empathy, and connection rather than reactivity.
+You're responding from your values and character, not your wounds or triggers.

 Stop